-June 4, 2019
+October 22, 2019

-To: Chair and Members Toronto Police Services Board From: Mark Saunders Chief of Police
+To: Chair and Members

+Toronto Police Services Board

+From: Mark Saunders

+Chief of Police

-Subject: Chief's Administrative Investigation into the Custody Injury to 2018.23
+Subject: Chief's Administrative Investigation into the Custody

+Death of 2018.56

+Recommendation(s):

 It is recommended that the Toronto Police Services Board (Board) receive the following report.
+Financial Implications:

 There are no financial implications relating to the recommendation contained within this report.
+Background / Purpose:

 Whenever the Special Investigations Unit (S.I.U.) is notified of an incident involving serious injury or death, provincial legislation directs that a chief of police shall conduct an administrative investigation.

-Ontario Regulation 267/10, Section 11(1) states:

-"The chief of police shall also cause an investigation to be conducted forthwith into any incident with respect to which the S.I.U. has been notified, subject to the S.I.U.'s lead role in investigating the incident."
+Ontario Regulation 267/10, Section 11(1) states: "The chief of police shall also cause an investigation to be conducted forthwith into any incident with respect to which the S.I.U. has been notified, subject to the S.I.U.'s lead role in investigating the incident."
+Section 11(2) of the Regulation states:

 "The purpose of the chief of police's investigation is to review the policies of or services provided by the police force and the conduct of its police officers."
+Section 11(4) of the Regulation states:

 "The chief of police of a municipal police force shall report his or her findings and any action taken or recommended to be taken to the board within 30 days after the S.I.U. director advises the chief of police that he or she has reported the results of the S.I.U.'s investigation to the Attorney General, and the board may make the chief of police's report available to the public."
 Upon conclusion of its investigation, the S.I.U. provides the Toronto Police Service (T.P.S.) with a letter.
 The S.I.U. does not provide the T.P.S. with a copy of the report that was provided to the Attorney General.
+Discussion: